 How to Open DMG Files on Mac

-DMG files are Apple Disk Image archives used to distribute macOS software, updates, and bundled file collections. macOS opens DMG files by mounting them as virtual drives in Finder, which requires ejecting the volume after use.
-UnFox extracts DMG contents directly to a folder without mounting, which is faster when you need the files rather than an interactive installer.
+DMG files are Apple Disk Image archives used to distribute macOS software, system updates, and bundled file collections. macOS opens DMG files by mounting them as virtual drives in Finder, which requires ejecting the volume after use.
+UnFox is a free unarchiver for Mac that extracts DMG contents directly to a folder without mounting, which is faster and cleaner when you need the files rather than an interactive installer experience.
+The app runs entirely on your device with zero network calls and zero tracking.

 What Is a DMG File and How Does macOS Handle It?

-A DMG file is an Apple Disk Image that contains a complete filesystem snapshot. macOS treats DMG files as mountable volumes: double clicking a .dmg file in Finder attaches it as a virtual drive on the desktop.
-The mounted volume appears in the Finder sidebar alongside physical drives.
-Most macOS app installers use DMG files to present a drag to Applications workflow.
-Once you finish copying the app, you must eject the virtual drive manually.
-DMG files can also contain compressed data, encrypted payloads, and license agreements that display before mounting. macOS Disk Utility provides advanced DMG management including creation, conversion, and verification of disk images.
+A DMG file is an Apple Disk Image that contains a complete filesystem snapshot packaged into a single file. macOS treats DMG files as mountable volumes: double clicking a .dmg file in Finder attaches it as a virtual drive that appears on the desktop and in the Finder sidebar alongside physical drives.
+Most macOS app installers use DMG files to present a drag to Applications workflow where you see the app icon and an alias to the Applications folder side by side.
+Once you finish copying the app, you must eject the virtual drive manually by right clicking and selecting Eject or dragging the volume icon to the Trash.
+DMG files can contain compressed data using UDZO (zlib) or UDBZ (bzip2) compression, encrypted payloads protected with AES-128 or AES-256, and license agreements that display before mounting. macOS Disk Utility provides advanced DMG management including creation, conversion between compression types, and verification of disk image integrity.
+The format has been the standard Mac software distribution method since Mac OS X replaced the older .smi and .img disk image formats.

 What Is the Difference Between Mounting and Extracting a DMG?

 Mounting a DMG creates a temporary virtual drive that behaves like a read only disk.
 You can browse files, run installers, and drag apps out of the mounted volume.
-The virtual drive disappears when you eject it.
+The virtual drive disappears when you eject it, and the original DMG file remains unchanged.
 Extracting a DMG writes all files from the disk image directly into a normal folder on your filesystem.
-Extracted files persist permanently without requiring an active mount.
-Mounting is the standard approach for app installation because the DMG often contains a visual layout with an alias to the Applications folder.
-Extraction is better when you need to inspect the raw contents of a DMG, pull out specific resources, or process multiple DMG files in batch without cluttering your desktop with mounted volumes.
+Extracted files persist permanently without requiring an active mount point.
+Mounting is the standard approach for app installation because the DMG often contains a visual layout with background artwork and an alias to the Applications folder.
+Extraction is better when you need to inspect the raw contents of a DMG, pull out specific resources like frameworks or configuration files, or process multiple DMG files in batch without cluttering your desktop with mounted volumes.

 How Do You Extract a DMG File on Mac with UnFox?